darkreactions/ESCALATE_report/README.md

 5. Using `pip install <package>`
     * gspread, pydrive

-6. Add the client_secrets.json key to the working directory.
+6. Download the keys.zip file and unzip into the expworkup/creds/ folder.
 Do not distribute this key! (https://goo.gl/NmNBY4)
+  * Ensure that the files 'client_secrets.json' and 'creds.json' are both present in the 'expworkup/creds/' folder

 Running The Code